Parent page: Altium 365 Viewers

 The Sending to Manufacturer window will be presented, in which to configure the content of the package, and to whom it will be sent.

 With the package defined, click the button.
-The package will be shared with you (as the author of the package) and the specified manufacturer(s) and an entry for it will appear in the Sent region of the Manufacture view.
+The package will be shared with you (as the author of the package) and the specified manufacturer(s) and an entry for it will appear in the Sent region of the Releases view.
 The package will be named in the format Name.Revision.